destaMo/Scrum-Notes/content/web_development/skills/testing_expertise.md

 - What should we test and avoid in E2E?
 - How to deal with authorization in E2E tests?
-- What is conditional testing and when is it helpful?
 - What are pros and cons of using mocked data over real data, when would you use it and why?
 - How to work with requests (waiting/reading data/overwriting)?
 - How to debug test runs?